Globally hyperbolic evaporating black hole and the information loss issue: Abstract

 \section{Abstract}

-We discuss the loss of information in black holes in the context of a globally hyperbolic spacetime that maintains unchanged the whole semiclassical picture except for the ``last evaporation breath,'' which actually pertains to full quantum gravity.
-Although observers outside the black hole will not have access to information that enters the horizon, no information is lost in the sense it is carried over from one Cauchy surface to the next one (provided the evolution is unitary).
-In this token, the loss of information in black holes becomes as benign (or distressing, at the reader's discretion) as in the usual classical stellar collapse into a non-evaporating black hole.
+We discuss the information loss issue for completely evaporating black holes in the context of a globally hyperbolic spacetime that maintains unchanged the entire semiclassical picture except for the ``last evaporation breath,'' which pertains to full quantum gravity.
+Even though observers outside the black hole cannot access information that enters the horizon, there is no actual loss of information imposed by the spacetime causal structure since it is carried over from one Cauchy surface to the next (provided the local evolution is unitary).